Electronic File Guidelines

 • All images and graphics need to be high-quality, high-resolution images (at least 350 dpi for color images, 600 dpi for gray-scale and black images).

 • The PDF file must be saved as a high-quality, press-quality, or comparable file.

 • The PDF page size must be the same as the finished document size (i.e., if you create a business card (standard size is 2"x3.5"), the PDF page size should be 2" x 3.5".
+(See "Bleeds" below for exceptions to this rule.)
 The business card image should not be centered in the middle of a letter-size page.

 MARGINS (top) - If your finished product will have unprinted margins, use the following guidelines: (top)

 • Business cards must be sent 1-up with at least a 3/16" unprinted margin unless they are designed to have a bleed (see below).

 • Envelopes should allow 3/8" margin from the top and side.

 • Letterhead must have at least 3/8" at the top and 1/4" along the sides and bottom